Monterey Defective Product Lawyer

 Suffering harm due to a defective product can result in serious injuries, ranging from traumatic brain injuries to burn injuries and just about everything in between.
 These injuries can be costly, resulting in high medical expenses, a diminished quality of life, and various other economic and noneconomic losses.

 When a defective product causes harm, an injured party reserves the right to seek compensation for the full value of their losses, both economic and noneconomic.
-Types of damages that are recoverable in a product liability case, and which our product liability lawyer can help you to seek, include:
+Types of damages that are recoverable in a product liability case, and which our California defective product attorney can help you to seek, include:

 - Damages for pain, suffering, and emotional distress;